univention/ox-connector/README_USERS.md

 ## When the provisioning stops working

 This is likely caused by a previous change in UDM that just cannot be processed.
-In this case the Provisioning App does not know what to do and will just retry this one action over and over again until the problem is fixed.
+In this case the OX Connector App does not know what to do and will just retry this one action over and over again until the problem is fixed.

 You should find hints in the log file above.
 If this is not a temporary problem (network connection to the OX server is disrupted), you may have to take manual actions.